-In summary, it is DNV's opinion that the Saldanha Small Hydroelectric Project as described in the revised and resubmitted project design document of 28 Sep 2007, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology for category I.D small-scale CDM project activities (AMS-I.D, Version 10 of 23 December 2006).
+In summary, it is DNV's opinion that the Saldanha Small Hydroelectric Project as described in the revised and resubmitted project design document of 13 Nov 2007, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology for category I.D small-scale CDM project activities (AMS-I.D, Version 10 of 23 December 2006).
 Hence, DNV will request the registration of the Saldanha Small Hydroelectric Project as a CDM project activity.

-Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
-A written approval of voluntary participation from the DNA of the United Kingdom is also needed.
+Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of all participating Parties, including confirmation by the DNA of Brazil that the project assist in achieving sustainable development.
+A written approval of voluntary participation from the DNA of the Netherlands is also needed.